payal-kanani/electricity-generation-europe-2010-2022/README.md

 # Electricity Generation Analysis in Europe: 2010–2022

-**Electricity Generation Analysis in Europe** A comprehensive data analytics and visualization project exploring and predicting monthly electricity production across European countries between 2010 and 2022.
+**Electricity Generation Analysis in Europe** This project analyzes electricity generation across Europe from 2010 to 2022, focusing on trends, shifts in energy sources, and forecasting future developments.
+The dataset contains over 120,000 monthly records of electricity production by source (renewable and non-renewable) for 34 European countries.

 ![Dataset Cover](data/images/dataset-cover.jpg)